salaboy/platforms-on-k8s/chapter-2/README.md

 conference-redis-master-0                                      1/1     Running   0             2m2s
 ```

-The Pod restarts show that maybe Kafka was slow and the service was started first by Kubernetes, hence it needed to be restarted to wait for Kafka to be ready.
+The Pod `RESTARTS` column shows that maybe Kafka was slow, and the service was started first by Kubernetes, hence it restarted to wait for Kafka to be ready.

 Now you can point your browser to [http://localhost](http://localhost) to see the application.